4th-year-project-2020-2021/Final-Year-Project-Data-Visualization/README.md

 - [x] Scatter plots.
 - [x] Line graphs.
 - [x] Pie chart.
-- [x] Login component - Firebase was used for User Authentication.
-- [x] Register component - Firebase was used for User Authentication.
-- [x] Comparison component.
+- [x] Comparison page.
 (Comparisions of Covid-19, Mers and Sars) - Data Visualization with D3
-- [x] Mers and Sars component. - Data Visualization with D3
+- [x] Mers and Sars page. - Data Visualization with D3
+- [x] Login and Register functionalities - FIREBASE was used for User Authentication.
-- [x] Profile component. - users can edit their profiles.
+- [x] Profile page. - users can edit their profiles, e.g. user name (User can LogOut here).
-- [x] Discussion component - Cloud Firestore was used to save user messages. - Added CRUD(Create, read, update and delete) functionalities.
+- [x] Discussion page - Added CRUD(Create, read, update and delete) functionalities.
+All the messages will be stored in firestore.

 ### Shirin - Smallpox component & Upload component